Thai navy denies allegation of Rohingya Muslim smuggling

-BANGKOK Thailand's navy denied on Friday a Reuters report that its personnel were involved in a lucrative smuggling and trafficking network that exploits minority Rohingya Muslims fleeing persecution in Myanmar.
+BANGKOK Thailand's navy denied on Friday a Reuters report that its personnel were involved in a lucrative smuggling and trafficking network that exploits minority Rohingya Muslims fleeing persecution and dire living conditions in Myanmar.

 The Reuters investigation, citing people smugglers and Rohingyas who made the journey, found that Thai naval security forces were involved in the smuggling of Rohingya Muslims.
-They have fled Myanmar, also known as Burma, in sharply growing numbers over the last year following outbreaks of religious violence at home.
+They have fled Myanmar in sharply growing numbers over the last year following outbreaks of religious violence at home.

 The smuggling network, centred on the west coast of southern Thailand, transports thousands of Rohingya mainly into neighbouring Malaysia, a Muslim-majority country the Rohingya view as a haven from persecution.